UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 #### Tips for connectTo

-+ if a component is already running, restart component during the connectTo execution
++ If a component is already running, restart component during the connectTo execution.
 + Save the process ID in a `${AppName}.pid` file.
 This ID can be used by the connectTo to end the process and start it again
-  + how to get a process ID: https://stackoverflow.com/a/17389526/6592788
+  + How to get a process ID: <https://stackoverflow.com/a/17389526/6592788>.